sensein/freesurfer_bidsapp/README.md

 ### NIDM Output

-The NIDM outputs are provided in JSON-LD format (`prov.jsonld`), which includes:
+The NIDM outputs are provided in both JSON-LD (`prov.jsonld`) and Turtle (`prov.ttl`) formats, which include:

+- Comprehensive version information:
-- FreeSurfer version information
+  - FreeSurfer version and source (from base image)
+  - BIDS app version (from setup.py)
+  - Python environment and package versions
 - Processing provenance
 - Volume measurements for brain structures
 - Cortical thickness and surface area measurements